 The course is for students who are keen to perform, choreograph, develop their understanding of dance styles, like to work practically, are committed and enthusiastic and are willing to share ideas.
 Students will also develop their ability to express their ideas and perform to an audience in a range of dance styles including contemporary, ballet and commercial.

-Brookfield has a strong Dance heritage and there will be plenty of opportunities for students to be involved in extra-curricular clubs and performances, both at school and in the wider community.
+Brookfield has a strong Dance heritage and there will be plenty of opportunities for students to be involved in co-curricular clubs and performances, both at school and in the wider community.
 As well as specialist learning in school, students will have the opportunity of experiencing productions and workshops with external professionals.

-Mrs Carter introduces GCSE Dance - NEW FOR 2022
+Mrs Carter introduces GCSE Dance

 To succeed in GCSE Dance students need three things: